xint040/csce606teamcourseprojecteventnxt_FORKED/README.md

 Spring 2024 EventNXT code climate report: https://codeclimate.com/github/CSCE-606-Event360/Spring2024EventNXT

-**Warning: For deep issues, bugs and problems, see debuggin_report.txt file for the new app.
+**Warning: For deep issues, bugs and problems, see debugging_report.txt file for the new app.
 This file will be continuously updated whenever it is necessary to provide notifications/clarifications on any reported and found issues, bugs and the corresponding problems.**